GautamChand/Neuroplastic_Perceptron/README.md

 Intermediate values represent varying levels of connectivity strength.

-Under this framework, connections do not simply appear or disappear.
+Using this idea or framework, connections do not simply appear or disappear.
 Instead, they may gradually strengthen, weaken, emerge, or fade according to mathematically defined neuroplasticity dynamics.

 The long-term objective is to investigate whether connectivity evolution can be treated as a continuous learning process rather than a sequence of discrete pruning decisions.